2021 Annual Report

 Greetings Milwaukeeans,

-I have faith that as a community we can work together to overcome the many challenges we are facing.
+I have faith as a community we can work together to overcome the many challenges we are facing.
 We can combat crime through accountability, fairness, positive open relationships and integrity.
-I envision a police department that works humanly with each other and all members of our community.
-I am committed to reducing violent crime and hope for a great 2022.
-The entire Milwaukee Police Department is committed to working with our community and system partners to continue to build sustainable neighborhoods free of crime that are built on positive relationships.
+I envision a police department that works in a humane way with each other and all members of our community.
+I am committed to reducing violent crime and hope for a great 2023.
+The Milwaukee Police Department is committed to working with

 Chief of Police